Skip to main content

 Don't

-• Pour grease down the sink or garbage disposal even when adding soap or hot water.
+• Pour grease down the sink, garbage disposal, or toilet even when adding soap or hot water.
 This will cause a backup further down the line

 • Use harsh chemicals to try to unclog blocked drains